Travel Tips: How We Use Credit Card Points To Travel Without Paying For It

 Planning is the fun part.
 Where do you want to go?
 If you have points built up, the only thing holding you back is deciding where to vacation.
 Here are some redemptions we've made recently.

 Being flexible when planning your trip, can save you a ton as well.
 Sometimes adjusting your departure or arrival date even by just one day, can save you a lot of points.
 Last week we wrote about how our friend Kachi saved 70,000 points on a flight by comparison shopping between Chase and United.
 Researching different redemption possibilities is well worth it.

 5. Do It All Over Again

-Most cards require you spend a certain amount on the card to get the signup bonus.
+Most cards require you spend a certain amount to get the signup bonus.
 Once you receive your bonus, do it again with another card.
 As long as you don't go crazy with it, you can do this as many times as you'd like.
 Banks love loaning people money because they have no faith in your self-control.
 If you're disciplined, you can basically travel for free.

 We're not financial planners by any means.
 You know your financial situation better than we do.
 You also shouldn't get a credit card just because some blog said you should.
 However, we've been doing this for a while now with great success.
 It's allowed us to travel more while saving money.
 You can do the same with just a little organization and research.
 If you have any points or miles questions, shoot us an email or leave a comment down below.